Sign in

 Ask Fintool Equity Research AI

-Kambiz Yazdi's questions to Praxis Precision Medicines Inc (PRAX) leadership
+Kambiz Yazdi's questions to Praxis Precision Medicines (PRAX) leadership

-Kambiz Yazdi's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q3 2024
+Kambiz Yazdi's questions to Praxis Precision Medicines (PRAX) leadership • Q3 2024

 Question

-Kambiz Yazdi inquired about the measures taken to control for placebo response in the decentralized Essential3 study and asked about the historical performance of sodium channel blockers in PGTC seizures and the potential design of a registrational program for Vormatrigine.
+Kambiz Yazdi asked about the measures taken to control for placebo response in the decentralized Essential3 study and inquired about the historical performance of sodium channel blockers in PGTC seizures and what a registrational program for Vormatrigine in generalized epilepsy might entail.

 Answer

-CEO Marcio Souza explained that to control placebo response, they added measures to monitor patient stability at baseline.
-He noted that while historical results for sodium channel blockers in generalized epilepsy are mixed, Vormatrigine's selectivity is a key differentiator.
-The ongoing RADIANT study will inform the design of a future registrational study for this indication.
+CEO Marcio Souza explained that to control for placebo in Essential3, they added a formal pre-randomization visit to ensure patient stability at baseline.
+Regarding Vormatrigine, he noted that historical results for sodium channel blockers are mixed, but Vormatrigine's selectivity is a key advantage.
+He added that the RADIANT study will inform the design of a future registrational study for generalized epilepsy, an indication with significant physician excitement.

 Ask Fintool Equity Research AI

-Kambiz Yazdi's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q2 2024
+Kambiz Yazdi's questions to Praxis Precision Medicines (PRAX) leadership • Q2 2024

 Question